module Indexable(T)

 Yields each ordered combination of the elements taken from each of self

-and others as a Tuple
+and others as a Tuple.

-Traversal of elements starts from the last Indexable
+Traversal of elements starts from the last Indexable argument.

 ["Alice", "Bob"].each_cartesian({1, 2, 3}) do |name, n|